7 Affordable Things to Do with Kids in Miami

 Bayfront Park

 Spanning 32 acres on the fringes of Biscayne Bay in Downtown Miami, Bayfront Park is one of the city’s most vibrant outdoor spaces where visitors can do as much or as little as they please.
-While many of the museums and activities in the park are not always budget-friendly, there’s nothing to stop you simply letting the kids loose on the sandy beach, where the gentle waters make for safe swimming.
-There’s also a free-to-use playground and splash pad where little ones can get wet ‘n’ wild till their heart’s content.
+While many attractions in the park may charge admission, families can still enjoy the sandy shoreline and calm waters that are perfect for safe swimming.
+There is also a free playground and splash pad where children can play and cool off.

 International Mango Festival

-Summertime in Miami wouldn’t be the same without the International Mango Festival, which celebrates the globally popular fruit through cooking demonstrations, a display of the world’s largest mango collection, a mango auction, a kids’ culinary challenge, expert speakers discussing the latest research in the mango industry, and plenty more.
-Away from the mango-themed action, there’s also live music, a beer garden and food trucks to keep revellers well-satiated.
+Summertime in Miami wouldn’t be the same without the International Mango Festival, which celebrates the globally popular fruit through cooking demonstrations, a display of the world’s largest mango collection, a mango auction, and a kids’ culinary challenge.
+Visitors can also enjoy live music, a beer garden, expert talks about the mango industry, and plenty of food trucks.

 Fairchild Tropical Botanic Garden / July each year